airbytehq/airbyte/docs/integrations/sources/hubspot.md

 - To authenticate using a Private App, select **Private App** and enter the Access Token for your HubSpot account.

 5. For **Start date**, use the provided datepicker or enter the date programmatically in the following format:
 `yyyy-mm-ddThh:mm:ssZ`.
 The data added on and after this date will be replicated.
-If this field is blank, Airbyte will replicate all data.
 6. Click **Set up source** and wait for the tests to complete.

 ## Supported sync modes